 This paper proposes a new model for authoring, verifying, distributing, and deploying safe browser extensions that can run on all the most popular browser platforms.
 Our motivation stems from the fact that even in the case of Chrome, which is, arguably, the most secure of the browser extension models in common use, extensions tend to be over-privileged, rendering many protection mechanisms useless.
-We propose a finergrained access control model for browser extensions, formally characterize a security property for extensions, and develop a methodology to enforce safety statically.
+We propose a finer-grained access control model for browser extensions, formally characterize a security property for extensions, and develop a methodology to enforce safety statically.
 We evaluate our approach by developing 17 non-trivial browser extensions, demonstrating that our approach is viable in practice.
-It is our hope that IBEX will pave the way for a static verification mechanism of HTML5-based centrally-distributed browser extensions and applications on top of the HTML5 platform.